 SANTA CLARA VALLEY – 1964

-John stood outside the back door of his family farmhouse smoking a cigarette.
+John stood outside in the back yard of his family farmhouse and lit a cigarette.
 He looked out across the maintained rows of green leaved plum and apricot trees under the midday sun.
 In the distance he saw a construction crew on a recently cleared lot paving new streets and laying foundations for future tract houses, and felt encroached upon.
-His mother came out of the house and stood next to him.
-They looked toward the setting sun over the western mountains.
+His mother came out of the back door of the house and stood behind him.
+He sensed her looking at him with concern as he looked toward the sky’s end at the western mountains.

 “Why didn’t you tell me sooner?”
 John said sullenly.